munagekar/m4all/README.md

 Under Development
  1. Song information Screen Under Development.
 Might take a while for a new android build to come up
- 2. Addition of Logging Layer for Quick Debugging
- 3. Image Compression with PIL
+ 2. Image Compression with PIL
- 4. UI design is not paid much attention to instead more time is spent on adding features.
+ 3. UI design is not paid much attention to instead more time is spent on adding features.
 Improvement of ui is later concern.

 The Team
 --------